How much do you know about the History of Anchorage Alaska? Enjoy this look at Anchortown's unique past.

 Oscar Anderson claimed to be the 18th person to set foot on Ship Creek Flats.

-He built the first home in Anchorage in the area now known as Elderberry Park near downtown.
+He built the first home in Anchorage in an area now known as Elderberry Park near downtown.
 Anderson lived in the house until his passing in 1974.

 Today, the Oscar Anderson House is open to the public.

-In this edition of the Anchorage Memories VIP Club, you'll meet Oscar Anderson and discover some of his many contributions to Anchorage.
+In this edition of the Alaska VIP Club and Podcast, you'll meet Oscar Anderson and discover some of his many contributions to Anchorage.

-History was being made, and a town had just been born, so to capture all the latest happenings, the Cook Inlet Pioneer began publishing a weekly newspaper.
-And as with all the other businesses on Ship Creek at that time, the newspaper's office was in a modest tent.
+History had come to life, and a town had just begun.
+So to capture all the latest happenings, the Cook Inlet Pioneer began publishing a weekly newspaper.
+And, as with all the other businesses on Ship Creek at the time, the newspaper's office was in a modest tent.

-Then on May 29, 1917, the Cook Inlet Pioneer was replaced by the Anchorage Daily Times.
+Then on May 29, 1917, the Cook Inlet Pioneer became the Anchorage Daily Times.

-Ora Dee Clark was hired as the first school Superintendent and a teacher, along with three other teachers.
+Ora Dee Clark was hired to be the first school superintendent and a teacher, along with three other teachers.

 Things in the first school building were crude.
-They used wood-burning stoves for heat, there was no electricity, so they used oil lamps for light in the dark of winter and there was no running water.
-The students and teachers also used an outhouse.
+They used wood-burning stoves for heat, and because there was no electricity, they used oil lamps for light in the dark of winter.
+There was no running water, and the students and teachers also used an outhouse.

 There were about 100 students in the first school.